Swimming lessons are a big deal for kids - they are practically a rite of passage!

-Most of my photos at the pool have turned out better when I’ve taken them from a low shooting position.
-Here’s some more examples where it is good to be quite low to the ground:
+Most of my photos at the pool have turned out better when I've taken them from a low shooting position.
+Here are some examples to show you times when it's good to be quite low to the ground.

 However, certain situations like back float and backstroke will be better if you take a higher angle, and then point down at your child.

 The farther away your child is from you, the higher you'll likely need to be.
 This is definitely the time to use a zoom lens since you won't be in control of where the action is taking place.
 It's one of the only times I recommend using a zoom instead of a prime lens!

 5. Overcast days are perfect for swimming pictures.